Skip to main content

 decide to rekey the Child SA without PFS and immediately rekey the

-IKE SA using its accepted KE method.
+IKE SA using its accepted KE method to gain PFS on the Child SA.

 5. Security Considerations